kihyunee/genomics_tutorial_repo/0_installations.md

 ```

-## PhaageBoost for machine learning prediction of prophage region in assembled genomes
+## (failed) PhaageBoost for machine learning prediction of prophage region in assembled genomes
 PhageBoost is extremely rapid and light tool that can identify the prophage regions even when there is no homology with known phage sequences.\
 It utilizes the difference in subtle protein signatures between the DNAs of bacterial and phage origin.\
 Install PhageBoost in the conda environment _phageboost_